cloudflare/cloudflare-docs/content/hyperdrive/learning/connect-to-postgres.md

 To identify active connections to your Postgres database server from Hyperdrive:

 - Hyperdrive's connections to your database will show up with `Cloudflare Hyperdrive` as the `application_name` in the `pg_stat_activity` table.
-- Run `SELECT DISTINCT usename, application_name FROM pg_stat_activity WHERE application_name = "Cloudflare Hyperdrive"` to show whether Hyperdrive is currently holding a connection (or connections) open to your database.
+- Run `SELECT DISTINCT usename, application_name FROM pg_stat_activity WHERE application_name = 'Cloudflare Hyperdrive'` to show whether Hyperdrive is currently holding a connection (or connections) open to your database.

 ## Next steps